thoughtbot/superglue/docs/form-props.md

-Many of the helpers accept the same arguments and you can continue to rely on [Rails Guides for form helpers] for guidance, but as the goal of `form_props` is to focus on attributes instead of tags there are a few general differences across all helpers that would beneficial to know:
+Many of the helpers accept the same arguments and you can continue to rely on [Rails Guides for form helpers] for guidance, but as the goal of `form_props` is to focus on attributes instead of tags there are a few general differences across all helpers that would be beneficial to know:

-1. The form helper `f.label` do not exist.
-Helpers like the below that `yield`s for label structure
+1. The form helper `f.label` does not exist.
+Helpers like the below that `yield` for label structure

 ```